monarch-initiative/mondo/_pages/users.md

 Name | Description
 -- | --
 [Monarch Initiative](https://monarchinitiative.org/) | Monarch is a system that allows for cross-species disease discovery, and Mondo was initially developed for the Monarch Initiative and is used for integrating disease data across species.
-[Broad Institute](https://www.broadinstitute.org/) | A research organization that assembles a community of researchers from MIT, Harvard, and Harvard-affiliated hospitals.
 [ClinGen](https://clinicalgenome.org/) | ClinGen is a curated database of clinically relevant genes and variants.
 Mondo is used annotating diseases associated with gene variants.
 [Critcal Path Institute](https://c-path.org/) | An independent nonprofit, public-private partnership with the U.S. Food and Drug Administration (FDA) focused on the medical product development process.
 [European Bioinformatics Institute (EBI)](https://www.ebi.ac.uk) | EBI uses Mondo as the primary ontology for disease concepts integrated into the  Experimental Factor Ontology (EFO) for integration of data across EBI.
 Mondo is used for disease annotations in [EBI resources](https://www.ebi.ac.uk/services), [Open Targets](https://www.opentargets.org/), GWAS catalog and [Euro-Bioimaging](http://www.eurobioimaging.eu/).